K. Asif: Personal life

 K. Asif married four times.
-His first wife was a lady who was approved of and welcomed by his family.
+His first wife was Nigar Sultana who was approved of and welcomed by his family.
 She remained married to him until her death, despite his other marriages, and was the mother of six of Asif's children.

 Asif's second wife was the singer and actress Sitara Devi.
 The marriage between them happened in unusual circumstances.
 Asif had a sister, Sikandar Begum, who was married to her first cousin, the actor Nazir Ahmed Khan (not to be confused with the actor Nasir Khan, brother of Dilip Kumar).
 Nazir Ahmed Khan fell in love with Sitara Devi and married her while still being married to Sikandar Begum; as a Muslim man in India, he could have up to four wives concurrently.
 Asif became enamoured of Sitara Devi, who was his sister's co-wife and his cousin's second wife.
 Nazir and Sitara were soon divorced, and shortly afterwards, Asif married Sitara, who thus became the wife, successively, of Sikandar Begum's husband and brother.

 However, the marriage of Asif and Sitara lasted no more than a few months, and they were soon divorced.
 This happened because by then, Asif had fallen in love with the actress Nigar Sultana, who played the important role of Bahaar in Asif's magnum opus, Mughal-e-Azam.
 Asif divorced Sitara Devi, apparently at her insistence, and married Nigar Sultana.
-Born in Hyderabad in south India, Nigar Sultana had previously been married to the actor S.M.
-Yousuf.
-That marriage had been childless and had ended in divorce when Yousuf moved to Pakistan some years after the partition of India.
+Born in Hyderabad in south India, Nigar Sultana had previously been married to the actor/director S. M. Yusuf.
+That marriage had been childless and had ended in divorce when Yusuf moved to Pakistan some years after the partition of India in 1947.
 Asif and Nigar Sultana became the parents of a daughter, the small-time actress Heena Kausar, who appeared in bit roles in a number of forgettable films.
-She finally attained fame in 1991, by becoming the second wife of dreaded underworld gangster Iqbal Mirchi, a close associate of India's most wanted criminal, Dawood Ibrahim.
+She became the second wife of the underworld gangster Iqbal Mirchi, a close associate of India's most wanted criminal, Dawood Ibrahim.
 Among other crimes, Iqbal Mirchi is said to have been a drug-dealer and to have laundered Dawood Ibrahim's ill-gotten wealth through his "successful business ventures."

 Asif's fourth and last wife was Akhtar, the younger sister of actor Dilip Kumar.
 Asif and Akhtar became acquainted with each other since Asif used to visit Dilip Kumar's house frequently during the making of Mughal-i-Azam.
 It is said that Dilip Kumar was extremely unhappy about his sister marrying Asif, and the consequent rift between Dilip Kumar and Asif never healed.
 Akhtar Begum and Asif remained married until his death in 1971.
 It was Akhtar Begum who ensured the completion and release of Asif's last movie, "Love and God," which was released in 1986, fifteen years after Asif's death.